What is Product Mix?

 Dimensions of a Product Mix

-Width, also known as breadth, refers to the number of product lines that is offered by the firm.
+Width, also known as breadth, refers to the number of product lines offered by a company.
 For example, Kellogg’s product lines consist of: (1) Ready-to-eat cereal, (2) Pastries and breakfast snacks, (3) Crackers and cookies, and (4) Frozen/Organic/Natural goods.

 Illustration of a Product Mix